Wastewater LCI Initiative

 - LCI for domestic wastewater treatment in a WWTP with and without anaerobic digestion of sludge and cogeneration of heat and power.

-- LCI for direct discharge of domestic wastewater in open, stagnant sewers
+- LCI for direct discharge of domestic wastewater in open, stagnant sewers.

 - LCI for disposing of wastewater sludge through incineration with energy recovery vs. uncontrolled landfilling.

-- LCI for discharging urine in wastewater.
+- LCI for discharging urine to WWTPs vs. open defecation or latrines.

 The Wastewater LCI initiative is open to everyone.
 Subscription costs 3,000 EUR for companies and 1,500 EUR for universities (single fee, indefinite license).
 Subscription grants access to the excel-based tool WW LCI and a helpdesk to solve your problems when you start using it.